(Checked June 2017)

 In response to many questions we get regarding maintenance rituximab, we have prepared a summary of the pros and cons.
 It includes several direct quotes from prominent specialists.

-You can request a copy of this summary by emailing us at Robert@LymphomaSurvival.com Type MR Summary Request in the Subject line.
+As a member of the Lymphoma Survival group, you can request a copy of this summary by emailing us at Robert@LymphomaSurvival.com Type MR Summary Request in the Subject line.

 This should help you in understanding the present concerns and in making the right choice in consultation with your doctor.